What you need to know about the iPhone 8

 Modem – We’d also expect the iPhone 8 to feature an improved modem, although it’s not clear what model the handset will feature just yet.
 Here’s why.

 Apple has historically used US chip-maker Qualcomm – the market leader for phone chips – to supply the modems in the iPhone.
-But for this year, Intel is rumoured to be courting Apple for the job in an attempt to shut out Qualcomm.
+But for this year, Intel won a contract with Apple to supply some modems shutting out Qualcomm from a portion of the supply.

-Intel reportedly has over 1,000 employees building its 7360 LTE modem with the hope of having the chip feature in the iPhone 7 – we're still waiting on confirmation here.
-If Apple turns to Intel this year, and likes what it sees, Qualcomm could lose out on the iPhone contract for the foreseeable future.
+Intel reportedly had over 1,000 employees building its 7360 LTE modem with the hope of having the chip feature in the iPhone 7.
+Its success means Qualcomm could lose out on the iPhone contract for the foreseeable future.
 That means an iPhone 8 could very well feature an Intel modem, likely the successor to the to the 7360.

-But if Intel doesn’t bag the contract, what modem will the iPhone 8 use?
-There’s a good chance that it might feature the Snapdragon X16, Qualcomm’s sixth-generation LTE modem, which was revealed earlier this year.
+But it's more likely that Qualcomm will be retained as a supplier, if not the supplier – so what modem will the iPhone 8 use?
+There’s a good chance that it might feature the Snapdragon X16, Qualcomm’s sixth-generation LTE modem, which was revealed last year.

 The Snapdragon X16 is built using a 14nm manufacturing process, and supports “fibre-like” LTE Cat.
 16 download speeds.
 That’s far better than the Cat.6 modem featured in the iPhone 6S, and better still than the X12 modem built into the Snapdragon 820 SoC – that’s the one used in the LG G5 and some Samsung Galaxy S7 models.